Sumis34/Sumis34/README.md

 <h1 align="center">Hi 👋, I'm Noé</h1>
-<h3 align="center">As a passionate developer from Switzerland, I'm excited to bring my technical expertise and creative flair to any project I'm involved in.
-Additionally, I'm also a skilled filmmaker with a keen eye for storytelling and visual aesthetics.</h3>
+<h3 align="center">As a passionate developer from Switzerland, I'm excited to bring my technical expertise and creative flair to any project I'm involved in.</h3>

 ## 🔭 Active Websites:
  - [Chöimir.ch](https://chöimir.ch)